 Seeing and believing in the mission

-Yaw is also driven to do anything he can to assist his coworkers, and ultimately, to improve the lives of patients at the hospital.
+He is also driven to do anything he can to assist his coworkers and, ultimately, to improve the lives of patients at the hospital.

 “The intern’s resiliency and the social and emotional progress and growth that you see is incredible,” said Stephanie Crookston, Project SEARCH program manager.

 Staff are trained on how to meet interns where they are – rather than setting unrealistic expectations.
-Yaw, who is also on the autism spectrum, spent his first semester stocking nurses’ stations in the ED but had his sights set elsewhere: the kitchen.
+Blu Soe, who is also on the autism spectrum, spent his first semester stocking nurses’ stations in the ED but had his sights set elsewhere: the kitchen.

 “He’s as capable as anyone else,” said Richard Sprague, a catering department chef.

-In fact, on one occasion, Yaw and Damon Phillips, another chef, were delivering an order when Phillips turned the wrong way down one of UCH’s byzantine basement hallways.
-Yaw gently corrected him and steered him the right way.
+In fact, on one occasion, Blu Soe and Damon Phillips, another chef, were delivering an order when Phillips turned the wrong way down one of UCH’s byzantine basement hallways.
+Blu Soe gently corrected him and steered him the right way.

 “Yeah, I got directions from the blind guy,” guffawed Phillips.

-Following the internship, Yaw was offered a job with UCHealth in supply chain.
+Following his internship, Blu Soe was offered a job with UCHealth in supply chain.
 He now stocks isolation carts with blood pressure cuffs, thermometers, sterile gloves, procedure masks and more.
 He appreciates that what he does helps to keep people from getting sick.

-“I just feel them,” said Yaw.
+“I just feel them,” Blu Soe said.
 “I know what to do.”